 Launched in 1960, the Peugeot 404 (+161.4%) immediately strikes a chord with the French consumer and climbs to third place overall for its first full year in market.
 It distances the Simca Etoile (+37.2%) and Citroen ID-DS 19 (+2%).
 The Panhard PL 17 (-2.7%) is up one spot on last year to #9.

-1961 is also the year the legendary Renault 4L launched.
-From July to December, 20,000 units of the model were produced.
-The Renault 4 would end up being the most successful French model ever, reaching a final production total of 8,135,424 units by the time it finished its life in 1992.
+1961 is also the year the legendary Renault R4 lands.
+Launched in July, The R4 alongside its lesser-known base model the R3 (pictured above) manage 19,542 deliveries, including 14,202 in France and 4,380 in export markets.
+It would end up being the most successful French model ever, reaching a final production total of 8,135,424 units by the time it finished its life in 1992.